linhktmt/sample_apk/README.md

-# sample_apk
+# SAMPLE-KIVYMD-APP
-Demo apk create with python
+The sample kivy and kivymd app to apk conversion.